PostHog/posthog.com/contents/tutorials/nuxt-feature-flags.md

 You can customize your [release conditions](/docs/feature-flags/creating-feature-flags#release-conditions) with rollout percentages, and [user](/docs/product-analytics/user-properties) or [group properties](/docs/product-analytics/group-analytics) to fit your needs.

-## Implementing feature flag code on the client side
+## Implementing flag code on the client side

 Once created, we can add our feature flag to our app.
 We do this using the [`posthog.onFeatureFlags`](/docs/libraries/js#ensuring-flags-are-loaded-before-usage) callback.